 If you choose to work out while sick, there are a few red flags to watch for: If your muscles are feeling fatigued and achy, if your breathing is off, or if you feel feverish and weak, definitely stop and go home, she says.

 Precautions to Take When Working Out While Sick

 Remember: It's not just about you.
 "If you're contagious with a virus, a cough, or a cold, be polite to those around you-take it easy and stay home," suggests Gray.
 Plus, gyms aren't the cleanest places and visiting them while sick is pretty risky since your immune system is already being taxed.

 When you're under the weather, it's a better idea to go for a walk outside or a do a home workout if possible, says Dr. Mysore.
 But if you do hit the gym, make sure you wipe down machines, cover your mouth if you cough or sneeze, and don't leave Kleenex lying around.

-One last point: "I know it can be hard for gym rats to slow down, but it's generally super helpful and your body will be appreciative and receptive to taking a break," says Dr. Mysore.
-If you're afraid of losing your #gainz, don't worry too much—you'll be feeling better and back at it before you start to lose any cardio or strength.
+One last point: "I know it can be hard for gym rats to slow down, but it's generally super helpful to not work out with a cold.
+Your body will be appreciative and receptive to taking a break," says Dr. Mysore.
+If you're afraid of losing your #gainz, don't worry too much-you'll be feeling better and back at it before you start to lose any cardio or strength.